 - Jewish Fried Artichokes: I cannot tell you how many articles that I read that included these artichokes.
 I personally like artichokes but I don’t think they are the best thing on earth.
 For the sake of research I took a trip down to the neighborhood.
 OH.
 MY.
 GOD.
 I cannot begin to explain what went on inside my mouth.
 The leaf area were crispy like potato chips and the inside becomes creamy through the frying process.
 You can get these at multiple restaurants in the area.
 We are at La Reginella.

 - Porchetta Sandwich: If you are looking for a quick, cheap lunch that packs a punch, this is it.
-There was a forno near my AirBnb that had these sandwiches for $5.
+There was a forno, Bacanna le Roma, near my AirBnb that had these sandwiches for $5.
 They are huge and pack a ton of flavor.
 Porchetta is an Italian craft that requires mastery.

 - Roman Style Pizza: When most people think of pizza, the traditional Napoli style is usually what comes to mind.
 Roman Style is vastly different.
 The dough is fluffy with a crunch.
 It is very easy to eat on the go and is sold by the weight.
 When you walk in, you will see at least 10 different flavors.
 It is hard to not order them all.

-I will include the places that I went down below.
 The heart of Italy lies in her cuisine.
 The biggest recommendation that I can make is that you need to try be open minded and try new things when you go.
 There are many different foods to eat in Rome, Italy.
 You can also look at companies like Carrani Tours for custom Italy itineraries.
 Don’t be afraid to try new things.
 If you have any questions, please let me know!

 Ready to book a trip to Europe?
 Check out this post on Transatlantic Flights!

 Book tickets around Italy on the ItaliaRail here!